BloomTech-Labs/MyDish-DS/README.md

 Note: Link may not work.
 If so, refer to the tool-kit in unit-4/sprint-1/day-1 and look for the DS11 Lecture video.

-##2️⃣ Git WorkFlow
+## Git WorkFlow
 All developmental code should be pushed to the 'staging' branch, not masters.
-Follow the Semantic Commits format for commit messages: https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716
+Follow the Semantic Commits format for [Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716)

 ### Step 1: Make sure you're on the master branch